We’re the Nelson Bay children’s dentist

 How does Platinum Dental deal with anxious children?

 It is natural for a child to be fearful of the unknown, but rest assured they are in expert hands at Platinum Dental.
-Our dentists have a wealth of experience treating children of all ages and states of anxiety.
+Our children’s dentists have a wealth of experience treating kids of all ages and states of anxiety.
 We will encourage your child to ask questions and discuss any fears they feel.
 This is so we can calmly reassure them about the treatment that is going to be undertaken.
 We aim to ensure that your child has a positive experience, one that makes them actively look forward to their next visit with us, rather than dread it.

 What happens during a child’s first dental appointment?